donnovan-lyons/dlyons8.github.io/_posts/2020-05-03-spaceships_in_the_spring.markdown

 ### Conclusion

-Add a little OAuth, user authentications, and some css design to all of this (things that would require blog posts of their own), and this is what a few dozen hours of building a Ruby on Rails app in a nutshell looks like.
+Add a little OAuth, user authentications, and some CSS design to all of this (things that would require blog posts of their own), and this is what a few dozen hours of building a Ruby on Rails app in a nutshell looks like.

 Check it out in this video [Spring Cleaners Walkthrough](https://youtu.be/dpEpxpvgnfs).